Has Google Translate Turned Into A Doomsday Prophet?

 “Google Translate learns from examples of translations on the web and does not use ‘private messages’ to carry out translations, nor would the system even have access to that content.
 This is simply a function of inputting nonsense into the system, to which nonsense is generated.”

-Andrew Rush, an assistant professor at Harvard who studies natural language processing and computer translation, told Motherboard essentially what Rush said, but in more complex terms.
+Andrew Rush, an assistant professor at Harvard, who studies natural language processing and computer translation, told Motherboard essentially what Rush said, but in more complex terms.
 Rush describes that the AI that runs the translate system for Google is trained to try to make something human sounding of whatever input it is given.
-The translation it creates may not make any sense, but it works within the confines of it’s programming and learning abilities.
+The translation it creates may not make any sense, but it works within the confines of its programming and learning abilities.

 Between Burr and Rush, the idea that the Google Translate AI has evolved to the point that it has adopted religion and is now spreading the word of a divine entity is not what’s going on.
-It’s merely a hole in the learning curve of the app, and in time it is predicted that it will teach itself to react to strange input better.
-For now, most people that have tried getting odd responses from the app are saying it’s kinda fun.
+It’s merely a hole in the learning curve of the app, and in time, it is predicted that it will teach itself to react to strange input better.
+For now, most people that have tried getting odd responses from the app are saying it’s kind of fun.